clojure-emacs/cider/README.md

 were renamed in CIDER.
 Consult the [Configuration](#configuration) section of the README for more details.

+#### Upgrading from clojure-test-mode

+CIDER 0.7 ships a replacement for the deprecated `clojure-test-mode` called `cider-test`.
+Please, make sure you've uninstalled `clojure-test-mode` if you're using CIDER 0.7 as `clojure-test-mode` sometimes interferes with CIDER's REPL initialization.

 ### Via package.el

 `package.el` is the built-in package manager in Emacs.